 - Wait for the insurance carrier’s decision about settlement and payout.

-Whether you’re driving for family or business trips, it is important to adhere to safe driving practices to reduce accidents.
-Following simple driving precautions will make a big difference to you and your passenger’s safety.
+Whether driving for family or business trips, adhering to safe driving practices is essential to reduce deer-related accidents.
+Following simple driving precautions will make a big difference to your and your passenger’s safety.
 With all the hazards present in the roadway, defensive driving is beneficial.
-To make sure you’re protected from all these types of road hazards, secure car insurance coverage according to your needs.
+Secure car insurance coverage according to your needs to ensure you’re protected from all these types of road hazards.
 Whether hitting a deer or colliding with other vehicles, the AIS team is here to help drivers get protected.
-Call us now for a free auto and home insurance review.
+Call us now in Denver, CO, for a free auto and home insurance review.